learn-co-curriculum/phase-1-the-lost-context-bug/README.md

 const printCard = function() {
     console.log(this.frontContent)
     console.log(this.insideContent)
     // Wow!
 Elegant!
-And notice the arrow function's `this` is the same
+And notice the arrow function's `this` is the same `this`
-    // this that printCard has by virtue of configuration being passed
-    // in as a thisArg
-    this.signatories.forEach(s => console.log(`${this.closing[s]}, ${s}`)
+    // that printCard has; specifically, the `thisArg` that was passed to it this.signatories.forEach(s => console.log(`${this.closing[s]}, ${s}`)
     )
 }

-printCard.call(configuration)
+printCard.call(messageConfig)
 /* OUTPUT:
 Happy Birthday, Odin One-Eye!
 From Asgard to Nifelheim, you're the best all-father ever.